shakes76/PatternAnalysis-2023/README.md

 | 128-64        | 0.9362483311081442   |
 | 128-16        | 0.9224521584334668   |

-The table above shows how the model was trained and how the layers was choosen.
+The table above shows how the model was trained and how the layers was chosen.
 The highest accuracy occurs when 128-64-16 layers are used.
-Adding an extra layer leads to slightly lower acccuracy, possibly due to overfitting and the model is unable to adapt to new unseen data.
+Adding an extra layer leads to slightly lower accuracy, possibly due to overfitting and the model is unable to adapt to new unseen data.
 Using less layers also results in lower accuracy.
 Further reducing number of hidden units leads to a lower accuracy.
 This is due to underfitting where the model is unable to capture the relationship between the features and labels accurately.

 [^1]: https://ojs.aaai.org/index.php/AAAI/article/view/17211/17018
 [^2]: https://snap.stanford.edu/data/facebook-large-page-page-network.html